btholt/complete-intro-to-react-v9/lessons/03-tools/E-vite.md

 });
 ```

-By default, Vite will find the index.html file in where-ever the root is and treat it as the head of a source graph.
+By default, Vite will look for the index.html file in the root directory and treat it as the head of a source graph.
 It'll crawl all your HTML, CSS, and JavaScript you link to from there and create your project for you.
 We don't have to do any more configuration than that.
 Vite will take care of the rest.

 Okay, let's _actually_ install React to our project.